 car insurancefor the trailer or RV as you would with any vehicle.

 If you're planning to buy a vintage trailer or RV, here’s what to keep in mind when you’re shopping around.

 Major red flags to look out for when buying a trailer

 Buying any kind of used car can be risky if you don’t know what problems to look out for.
 This can be even more risky if you’re dealing with unverified sellers through sites like Craigslist or eBay.

-According to USA Today, a reconditioned trailer can cost anywhere from $8,000 to $25,000.
+USA Today, a reconditioned trailer can cost anywhere from $8,000 to $25,000.
 This isn’t including any maintenance costs that come with owning an older vehicle, so be sure to choose the vehicle carefully.
 One major red flag to look out for when you’re shopping for a trailer is water damage.

 You can expect any small amount of water damage you find to be more significant throughout the trailer.
 USA Today said that a good rule of thumb is to multiply any damage you can find by 10.

 You’ll want to look out for any structural issues like extensive dents or bends throughout the cabin.
 Many of those in the business of reconditioning trailers are good at covering up problems with wallpaper or paint.

 No matter where you decide to buy your trailer, make sure you understand how to properly inspect the vehicle.
 If you're looking to buy a vintage trailer, you can shop on sites such as:

 - Facebook Marketplace